Floor/Building Captains Roles and Responsibilities

 From training powerpoint presentation

-Each of you has been identified as a Floor/Building Captain by the President, Provost, and/or Vice President of Administration & Finance.
-Your assistance is of utmost importance during a Level One Emergency (which will be described later).
+If you have been identified as a Floor/Building Captain by the President, Provost, and/or Vice President of Administration & Finance your assistance is of utmost importance during a Level One Emergency (which will be described later).

 Crisis Leadership Team

 - Consists of members of senior management and representatives who are in the best position to respond to an emergency.

 - President Provost (Chair)

 - Meets regularly during the year and when a crisis occurs